 Rinse the tealeaves

 This step opens up the leaves to release the tea's aroma.
-The aroma should be savored prior to infusion in order to prepare the palate to appreciate the tea's full flavor.
-Add about one to two teaspoons of dry leaves to the gaiwan.
+The aroma should be savored prior to brewing in order to prepare the palate to appreciate the tea's full flavor.
+Add enough tea to fill about one-third of the gaiwan.
 With a little experimentation, this quantity can be adjusted to your taste.
 Pour hot water over the tealeaves and immediately pour this water off.
 Remove the lid and savor the aroma of the leaves.

 Infuse and serve

 Fill the gaiwan with water of the appropriate temperature.
-For green teas, steep uncovered for 2-3 minutes.
-For oolong and black teas, cover with the lid and steep 3-5 minutes for oolong teas and 4-5 minutes for black teas.
+For green teas, steep uncovered for 30 - 45 seconds.
+For oolong and black teas, cover with the lid and steep about 45 seconds to 1 minute.

 To drink from the gaiwan, hold the saucer in the palm of the right hand and use the thumb to steady the cup.
 Using your left hand, lift the lid by the knob, tilt the lid away so that it holds back the leaves and sip the tea.
 Alternatively, the tea can be poured into the serving pitcher and then into the tasting cups.

-One of the benefits of using high quality, loose-leaf teas is that they can be resteeped several times.
+One of the benefits of using high quality, loose-leaf teas is that they can be re-steeped several times.
 Keep adding water as many times as yields a flavorful cup.
-To resteep, increase the steeping time slightly with each infusion.
+To re-steep, increase the steeping time about 15 seconds for each subsequent infusion.
 Experiment with steeping times to accommodate your taste.
 However, excessively long steeping can result in a bitter infusion.
 It is not recommended that tealeaves be left for a long period of time between infusions.